debasis-dotcom/Smart-Notepad-using-WORD2VEC/README.md

 # Smart-Notepad
 Smart Notepad - It is a notepad which remembers everything which I asked it to and returns the correct answer whenever I asked it question related to the things which I have asked it to remeber.
+I have used speech recognition to ask the smart notepad to remeber things and to also when I want some answers related to it.
+I have also used Natural Language Processing to map my quetsions to the correct and relevant answers which it should return.